eliotsykes/rails-code-review/README.md

 # Security

-## Patch Rails Security Vulnerabilities
+## Keep Rails Vulnerabilities Patched

 Update Rails to the latest patch version.
 Edit the rails version in the Gemfile then run `bundle install`.
 Ensure the version of Rails you're on is still actively supported and patched.

-## Exposed Secrets
+## Purge Exposed Secrets

 Have any secrets **ever** been exposed?
 Usually this happens when `secrets.yml` has been committed to the repository.

 Any secrets that have been exposed should not be used any longer.

-An exposed secret_token can allow an attacker to gain command line access to your server via your Rails app.
+An exposed `secret_token` can allow an attacker to gain command line access to your server via your Rails app.

 `rake secret` can help with generating new secrets.
 Ensure these are updated on any affected environments (production, staging, etc.).

-## Gem Versions
+## Keep Gem Versions Updated

 Run `bundle outdated` to check for old gem versions.
 Decide appropriate next steps on a gem-by-gem basis.
+Check the CHANGELOG for each gem.
+Update gems that have had security flaws fixed.

 ## Force SSL